Manoj-Paramsetti/Brutter-2/README.md

 29 Jan 2021

 Whether it got a license?<br>
 Yeah, Check the LICENSE file.
-It is an MIT license
+It is a MIT license

 Have you got any issues?<br>
 Raise an issue in my repository.
 Visit here https://github.com/Manoj-Paramsetti/Brutter-2/issues<br>